nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 ```
 The default runtime will be used when you open standalone Java files.

-Upcoming Java 11 requirement<a name="jdk11.requirement"></a>
+About the Java 11 requirement<a name="jdk11.requirement"></a>
 ============================
 The Eclipse Platform has decided to require Java 11 as the minimum requirement for its September 2020 release.
 See https://www.eclipse.org/lists/eclipse-pmc/msg03821.html.

-Because vscode-java depends on the Eclipse JDT.LS server, that same requirement will apply to future vscode-java releases.
-But the timeline will be more aggressive: Indeed, vscode-java usually consumes JDT.LS builds that depend on bleeding edge JDT features, so effectively shipping pre-release versions of Eclipse Platform/JDT.
-Although it's not certain yet, there's a pretty good chance development of those bleeding edge bits will require Java 11 after the June 2020 of Eclipse.
+Because vscode-java depends on the Eclipse JDT.LS server, that same requirement to vscode-java.
+But the timeline is be more aggressive: Indeed, vscode-java usually consumes JDT.LS builds that depend on bleeding edge JDT features, so effectively shipping pre-release versions of Eclipse Platform/JDT.
+As of July 22nd, 2020, Java 11 is now required for **running** vscode-java.
-Which means that Java 11 will be required as early as July 2020 for **running** vscode-java.

 ### Do I need to migrate my projects to Java 11?

 **NO you don't**!
 Well you should, be we're not here to judge.
-It will still be possible to compile/run Java applications from Java 1.5 to 14, provided the proper [`java.configuration.runtimes`](#java.configuration.runtimes) are configured in the user's settings.json.
+It is still possible to compile/run Java applications from Java 1.5 to 14, provided the proper [`java.configuration.runtimes`](#java.configuration.runtimes) are configured in the user's settings.json.

+### My Gradle version does not support Java 11
+You can set the `java.import.gradle.java.home` preference to specifically run the Gradle Daemon using a prior version of Java.
+However, this only works for Gradle >= 4.7.